vss2sn/advent_of_code/2017/README.md

 #### Notes ####
 * There are multiple sample puzzle inputs for some days.
 Modify the sample input file appropriately before using it.
+* There are places where the sample input and input have different parameters (for e.g. day 16, where n = 5 and 16 respectively).
+Modify the .cpp file appropriately before using it.

 |Puzzle|C++ Solutions|Input|Sample Input|Puzzle page with solutions|
 |:---:|:---:|:---:|:---:|:---:|